On the regularity problem for parabolic operators and the role of half-time derivative: Introduction

-Here $\nabla_T f$ is the tangential derivative of $f$ (which is a well defined object on Lipschitz domains).
-When working on domains as in \cite{MPT} we replace the right-hand side by the norm in Hajłasz-Sobolev space $\dot{M}^{1,p}(\partial\Omega)$ (see below for definition).\vglue2mm
+Here $\nabla_T f$ is the tangential derivative of $f$ (which is a well defined object on Lipschitz domains); on more general domains we consider instead on the right-hand side the norm in Haj\l{}asz-Sobolev space $\dot{M}^{1,p}(\partial\Omega)$ (see below for definition).\vglue2mm

 In order to properly formulate the Regularity problem for parabolic PDEs we first note that due to natural parabolic scaling $\nabla u$ scales like a half derivative time-derivative $D^{1/2}_tu $, since the second derivative $\nabla^2 u$ behaves like $\partial_t u$.
 However, $D^{1/2}_tu $ is a non-local object which requires some thoughts on how to deal with it and what conditions to impose.